halfdata/greencrawler/README.md

 - Count specific keywords.
 - etc.

-`main.py` contains the code which demonstrates how to use Green Crawler.
+Folder `examples/` contains some code which demonstrates how to use Green Crawler.

 More detailed documentation is coming soon...